 CARROT, SWEET POTATO + CORIANDER SOUP W/ ROASTED TURMERIC CHICKPEAS

-With minimal ingredients, this soup is bursting with amber colors and sweet, warm flavors.
+With minimal ingredients, this Carrot, Sweet Potato and Coriander Soup is bursting with amber colors and sweet, warm flavors!

 - Prep Time: 10 min

 - Total Time: 30 minutes

 - Method: simmer, puree, bake

 - Cuisine: American

 - Diet: Vegan

 - 1 tablespoon coconut or olive oil